 Further, we also performed LefSe analysis to reveal the significant ranking of abundant taxa in all four treatment groups.
 The cladogram showed significant differences in 106 taxa’s among four treatment groups (PBS, RCJ, DSS and DSS+RCJ) (Figure).
 Red, green, blue, and purple indicate different groups, with the species classification at the phylum level, class, order, family, and genus shown from the inside to the outside.
 The red, green, blue and purple nodes in the phylogenetic tree represent microbial species that play an important role in the PBS, RCJ, DSS and DSS+RCJ groups, respectively (Figure ).
 Yellow nodes represent species with no significant difference.
 At the species levels, Roseburia intestinalis, Roseburia hominis, Faecalibacterium prausnitzii,are enriched in DSS+ RCJ group compared to DSS alone., Lactobacilli johnsonii , and Bifidobacteria pseudolongum were all the bacterias that are increased in RCJ group showing specificity to RCJ treatment..

 SFA - Microbial products were beneficial to host health, among which SCFAs improve inflammation to maintain colonic health, resulting in attenuating IBD pathogenesis.
 As shown in (Figure ), the contents of butyrate, propionate, and acetate in the DSS group were 15.20, 4.75, and 2.29 μM/g, respectively.
 However, all RCJ treatments significantly improved the contents of butyrate, propionate, and acetate in colitic mice (p < 0.001).
 Similarly, microbiota transplantation with RPTtreated mouse feces significantly increased acetate, propionate, and butyrate in comparison with the DSS group (Figure ).
 The above results showed that RCJ could increase the contents of SCFAs in DSS-induced mice, which in turn might promote the anticolitis properties of RCJ.

+Joshua please can you wite results section please

 Spearman correlation analysis was further performed to understand the association between differentially enriched microbes and anti-oxidative, inflammatory parameters, or SCFAs profiles